Propane

 • Widely available

-• Works reliably, burns clean and is safe.
+• Works reliably, burns relatively cleanly, and is generally safe when used properly

-• Smaller equipment that uses propane are convenient, small, portable, and easy to use
+• Smaller equipment that uses propane is convenient, small, portable, and easy to use

 CONS

-• Is explosive and must be handled with extreme care.
+• It is explosive and must be handled with extreme care.

 TIP

-Outdoor barbecue grills can be used for cooking during emergencies, but to conserve your propane in emergencies, avoid using large grills and use a smaller camping stove instead.
-As you use it, buy more, rotating through your supply.
+Outdoor barbecue grills can be used for cooking during emergencies, but to conserve your propane in emergencies, avoid using large grills and opt for a smaller camping stove when possible.
+As you use your supply, replenish it by rotating through your stock.

 Use Requirements